emtunc/mermaid-tm/lounge_access.md

     door_access_control->>backend: validate_card(cardId)
     Note right of backend: How is this interaction authenticated and authorised? backend->>backend: validate_card(cardId)
+    Note right of backend: Is this endpoint rate limited per client?
+    Note right of backend: Could we notify the customer if validation failed (stolen card, better UX if card expired, etc)

     alt valid card
     backend-->>door_access_control: card_valid(True)